LoubnaEA/ToGitOrNotToGit/README.md

 │   ├── raw/ → unfiltered tragedies, uncleaned, unrepentant
 │   ├── processed/ → refined datasets, every death is normalized
 │   └── metadata/ → dramatis personae of sin : characters, themes, dates
+├── 📁 docs/ → where narrative and data converge
 ├── 📁 notebooks/ → hypotheses meet performance ; each EDA a small act of resurrection
 ├── 📁 scripts/ → *All the world’s a stage… and we are but scripts in a repository of sins*
 ├── 📁 visuals/ → the cartography of the forbidden : heatmaps of guilt, timelines of decay